Classification and statistics of cut and project sets: Classification of invariant measures

 Recall that a representation of a group $H$ on a vector space $V$ is {\em isotypic} if $V$ is the direct sum of $k \in \N$ isomorphic irreducible representations for $H$, where $k$ is referred to as the {\em multiplicity}.
 We will also use the term {\em $H$-isotypic}, if we want to make the dependence on $H$ explicit.
-Furthermore, a linear representation of a semisimple group has a unique presentation as a direct sum of isotypic representations (up to permuting factors). \combarak{I found a discussion in wikipedia under `semisimple representation' but not in a textbook.
-I did not look very hard.
-This discussion is usually given as a consequence of Schur's lemma.} Let $\Vphyss \df \underline g_1^{-1}(\Vphys)$ and $\Vintt \df \underline g_1^{-1} (\Vint)$.
+A linear representation of a semisimple group has a unique presentation as a direct sum of isotypic representations (up to permuting factors).
+Let $\Vphyss \df \underline g_1^{-1}(\Vphys)$ and $\Vintt \df \underline g_1^{-1} (\Vint)$.
 Then the decomposition $\R^n = \Vphyss \oplus \Vintt$, is the decomposition of $\R^n$ into $F'$-isotypic representations, and the action of $F'$ on $\Vphyss$ is irreducible.
-In particular the multiplicity of the representation on $\Vphyss$ is equal to one.
+In particular, the multiplicity of the representation on $\Vphyss$ is equal to one.